JSRocksHQ/harmonic/README.md

 **Contributions are very welcome!**

 Harmonic is being developed with some goals:
-- Learn and play with ES6 (in node and the browser)
+- Learn and play with ECMAScript 2015 (ES6) and beyond (in node and the browser)
-- Build a simple static site generator in node using ES6 features
+- Build a simple static site generator in node using ES2015+ features
-- Create the ES6 Rocks website with Harmonic!
+- Create the JS Rocks website with Harmonic!
-(Actually, the website is already online [ES6Rocks](http://es6rocks.com))
+(Actually, the website is already online: [JS Rocks](http://jsrocks.org/))

-Check out the full documentation in [Harmonic's Wiki](https://github.com/es6rocks/harmonic/wiki/).
+Check out the full documentation in [Harmonic's Wiki](https://github.com/JSRocksHQ/harmonic/wiki/).

 ## Installing